Powerball $2.04 billion jackpot: What caused the drawing delay? - NewsBreak

 Tropical Storm Nicole topples beachfront homes into ocean

 WILBUR-BY-THE-SEA, Fla.
 (AP) — Tropical Storm Nicole sent multiple homes toppling into the Atlantic Ocean on Thursday and threatened a row of high-rise condominiums in places where Hurricane Ian washed away the beach and destroyed seawalls only weeks ago.
 “Multiple coastal homes in Wilbur-by-the-Sea have collapsed and several other properties are at imminent risk,” Volusia County Sheriff Mike Chitwood said in a social media message.
 He said most bridges to the beachside properties had been closed to all but essential personnel and a curfew was put into effect.
 Wilbur-by-the-Sea is an unincorporated community on a barrier island with only beachfront homes.
 Next door in Daytona Beach Shores, a strip of high-rise condominiums were evacuated ahead of Nicole’s landfall, and while they remained standing after the storm, their future depends on safety reviews.
-The homeowners association at the Marbella condominiums had just spent $240,000 to temporarily rebuild the seawall Ian destroyed in September, said Connie Hale Gellner, whose family owns a unit there.
-Live video from the building’s cameras showed Nicole’s storm surge taking it all way.
+County manager George Recktenwald said during a news conference that officials assessing damage had already identified nearly a dozen compromised structures in Daytona Beach Shores and Wilbur-By-The-Sea, and they expect to find more.

+It's not yet clear if anyone won Monday's delayed $2 billion Powerball drawing

+A customer is handed Powerball tickets purchased at Lichine's Liquor & Deli in Sacramento, Calif., on Monday.Rich Pedroncelli/AP.
+The stakes are already impossibly high — and there's a chance they could get higher still.

 Ahead of Nicole, Florida man captures video of fin shapes in floodwaters